Erysimum odoratum aka Smelly Wallflower

 Smelly Wallflower

-How to care for Smelly Wallflower
+How difficult is it to take care of Smelly Wallflower

 Smelly Wallflower requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.